artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 - The code contains three errors.
 Identify and correct them.
 Copy the modified code, explain the corrections, and include a screenshot illustrating its functionality.
 - Find examples of each of the formats used in RISCV (R, I, S, B, U, J) and explain these formats in detail based on the examples shown.
 - What values does the stack contain, and what is the value of sp during the execution of the subroutine?
 Justify your answer.
-- Suppose the processor did not include the M extension (you can research this extension online).
+- OPTIONAL: Suppose the processor did not include the M extension (you can research this extension online).
 Perform the multiplication in the factorial function by calling a new subroutine that calculates the multiplication through successive additions (within a loop, add the multiplicand as many times as indicated by the multiplier).
 Show and explain the modifications you made and illustrate their execution.
 Emphasize the management involved in introducing a new nested subroutine, particularly in terms of saving registers and the evolution of the stack.

 ## Exercise 4